-It’s a semi-typical practice of businesses to offer life insurance to their employees as part of their benefit package.
+It’s a semi-typical practice of businesses to offer life insurance to their employees as part of their benefits package.

 If you own your own policy outside of your work policy, then you never have to worry about losing coverage just because you change jobs or companies.

-While there’s no industry-wide accepted amount of death benefit needed, a safe starting point is to try to have 15-20 times yearly salary in death benefit.
+While there’s no industry-wide accepted amount of death benefit needed, a safe starting point is to try to have 15-20 times your yearly salary in death benefits.